Configuring a custom boot disk

 2. Click Create.

-3. Configure your cluster as desired.
+3. Configure your cluster as needed.

-5. In the Boot disk type drop-down list, select a persistent disk type.
+5. In the Boot disk type drop-down list, select a Persistent Disk type.

 6. Click Create.